meghanabt/HADOOP-SPARK-BASED-REAL-TIME-ONLINE-SALES-DATA-ANALYSIS/README.md

 This project aims to compile real-time sales data for products sold across numerous platforms in a number of states.
 The result produced shows the sales of each source in various states, which helps to improve cross-platform marketing strategies.

-Project By,

-Meghana Bodapati ThirumalaNaidu and Pooja Honneshwari Ravi